shodhak/shodhak.github.io/publications.md

 4. Prognostic value of tissue polypeptide antigen in oral squamous cell carcinoma.
 (Feb 2011, Oral Oncology)
 5. Prognostic role of Oct4, CD44 and c-Myc in radio-chemo-resistant oral cancer patients and their tumourigenic potential in immunodeficient mice.
 (Apr 2015, Clinical Oral Investigations)
 6. Analysis of sleep traits in knockout mice from the large-scale KOMP2 population using a non-invasive, high-throughput piezoelectric system.
 (Dec 2015, BMC Bioinformatics)
+7. Noninvasive sleep monitoring in large-scale screening of knock-out mice reveals novel sleep-related genes.
+(Jan 2019, bioRxiv)
+8. Growth characteristics of pneumococcus vary with the chemical composition of the capsule and with environmental conditions.
+(Feb 2019, bioRxiv)

 #### **Manuscripts under preparation**
 1. Piezo system identifies genes influencing sleep from KOMP2 pipeline with a high hit rate.
 2. EEG and Reaction Time profiling in novice meditators.

+#### **Op-Ed**
+1. Can we all sleep some more, please?
+(Feb 2019, Newslaundry)

+#### **Satire**
+1. ISRO renames GSAT-6 satellite to Indrani to get media coverage.
+(Sept 2015, Faking News)